How AI Contract Drafting and Negotiation Tools Help In-House Legal Teams Scale Without Increasing Headcount

 Compare contracts to internal templates or prior agreements

-Displaying fallback clause options
+Display fallback clause options

-Comparing counterparty language to approved standards
+Compare counterparty language to approved standards

-Referencing historical deal terms
+Reference historical deal terms

-Flagging concession boundaries
+Flag concession boundaries

 Legal expertise often resides in personal inboxes, local files, or informal communication channels.
-AI contract platforms centralize:
+AI contract platforms centralize -

 Clause libraries